 Explore our favorite food and drink items with a variety of free Barista Picks curated just for cardmembers.
 They’ll be delivered to your email and App 8 times a year for you to redeem at participating Starbucks® stores.

 Eight times per year, Starbucks will add a free item for you to redeem in your account.
 However, there’s no way to see what the value of this may be.
 Will they give you a cookie or a Frappuccino?
-Even if you say this item will average $6 in value, that means you’re breaking even on the $49 annual fee the card charges.
+Even if you say this item will average $6 in value, that means you’re breaking even on the $49 annual fee.

 Foreign Transaction Fee

 The Starbucks Rewards Visa charges a 3% fee for foreign purchases so it’s best to leave this card at home when traveling overseas.

 You’ll also get other Visa benefits when making charges with the Starbucks Rewards Visa card.
 Here’s a list from the card’s website: